andrealexisdelossantos/andrealexisdelossantos/README.md

 ## Andrea Alexis Delos Santos
-## Bachelor of Science in Information Technology
+## 2nd yr of Bachelor of Science in Information Technology

 <!--